sk-classroom/asc-final-exam/exam-examples.md

 65. In the context of a Seq2Seq model for speech recognition, a user notices that the model struggles with recognizing rare words.
 Which of the following strategies could potentially improve the model's ability to recognize rare words?
    - [ ] A) Decreasing the dropout rate in both the Encoder and Decoder
-   - [ ] B) Incorporating a character-evel Seq2Seq model to complement the word-evel model
+   - [ ] B) Incorporating a character-level Seq2Seq model to complement the word-level model
    - [ ] C) Using a smaller vocabulary size to reduce the model's complexity
    - [ ] D) Implementing a higher learning rate for the Decoder
-   >Answer: B) Incorporating a character-evel Seq2Seq model to complement the word-evel model
+   >Answer: B) Incorporating a character-level Seq2Seq model to complement the word-level model

-66. A user is fine-uning a pre-rained Seq2Seq model for a custom chatbot application but finds that the model's responses are often generic and lack specificity.
+66. A user is fine-tuning a pre-trained Seq2Seq model for a custom chatbot application but finds that the model's responses are often generic and lack specificity.
 What could be a potential solution to generate more specific and relevant responses?
    - [ ] A) Training the model with a larger batch size
-   - [ ] B) Pre-raining the model on a larger corpus of chatbot conversations
+   - [ ] B) Pre-training the model on a larger corpus of chatbot conversations
    - [ ] C) Implementing a conditional encoding mechanism to provide context
    - [ ] D) Reducing the sequence length of the input data
    >Answer: C) Implementing a conditional encoding mechanism to provide context